 When we work together, my role is:

-- to be in a loving grounded presence for you
+- being in a grounded presence for you

-- to help you stay in connection with your Self
+- helping you stay in connection with your Self

-- to respond to you as perfectly as possible by giving you the touch you ask for, no more, no less.
+- responding to you as perfectly as possible by giving you the response you clearly and intentionally require.

 Here’s how we work together

-You don’t have to undress in any session.
+You don’t have to undress in any session (whether in-person or remote).
 The body work can be done with or without clothes; the choice is yours.

 Number of Sessions

-A single bodywork session is usually a powerful experience that helps open your eyes to your personal desires as well as your personal power.
+- A single session is usually a powerful experience that helps open your eyes to your personal desires as well as your personal power.
 The goal is to feel into what you want and to clearly ask for it.
-This first session offers an opportunity for us to establish rapport and a good level of trust which is necessary for deep work.
+This first session offers an opportunity for us to establish rapport, boundaries, and a good level of trust which is necessary for deeper work.